Leonerli2/leonerli2.github.io/_posts/2024-09-10-battery-retrofit-smartbins.markdown

 ## Why This Experience Matters

 The Exploration Program provided a unique opportunity to work on real industrial challenges while still being a student.
 Unlike typical academic projects, these had actual business constraints, real deadlines, and tangible impact.

-**What I Learned:**

-**Interdisciplinary Collaboration**: Working across four very different companies showed me how innovation challenges vary by industry, yet many problem-solving approaches are universal.

-**Rapid Innovation Methods**: Learning to quickly validate ideas, pivot when needed, and move from concept to working prototype in weeks rather than months.

-**Stakeholder Management**: Balancing the needs of engineers, business leaders, and end-users while keeping projects aligned with company goals.

-**Real-World Constraints**: Understanding that the "best" technical solution isn't always feasible when considering cost, manufacturing, supply chain, and business timelines.

 ## Impact